rvm/ubuntu_rvm/README.md

 This package installs rvm with some defaults:
 - stable rvm is used;
-- rvm is installed using multi-user install;
+- rvm is installed using `mixed-mode` install: usable by all users on the system, with isolated rubies/gemsets in user's $HOME (see more [here](http://rvm.io/rvm/install#installation-explained));
 - rvm is installed into `/usr/share/rvm` (as Debian/Ubuntu convention);
 - all sudoers are automatic added to `rvm` group at install;
 - all sudoers get local gemsets enabled;